LABHDUFRJ/labhdufrj.github.io/content/english/_index.md

   - title: "Digital History and Cultural Analysis"
     image: "/images/research-digital-history.png"
-    content: "In collaboration with the University for International Integration of Afro-Brazilian Lusophony, LABHDUFRJ explores digital history, focusing on digitized documentary collections and online repositories.
+    content: "[LABHDUFBA](https://labhdufba.github.io/), our partner organization, conducts research in the field of Digital History in collaboration with the undergraduate History program at the University for [International Integration of Afro-Brazilian Lusophony](https://unilab.edu.br/).
 The lab seeks to develop new historiographical approaches and engage in methodological reflections, particularly concerning race, racism, and rights in the Americas."
     bulletpoints:
       - "Collaborative research in digital history"
       - "Methodological innovations in historical research and teaching"